 \subsection{Occlusion Experiment}

-In the random occlusion experiment, we compared the performance of our method against baseline approaches \cite{manifoldmix,multimix,powmix} under both clean and noisy data conditions across MOSI \cite{MOSI}, MOSEI \cite{MOSEI}, and SIMS \cite{sims}.
-Specifically, we randomly masked out 0\% to 40\% of the input data during training of the LMF \cite{LMF2018} model to investigate the effect of mixup-based augmentation on model robustness.
+In the random occlusion experiment, we compared the performance of our method against baseline approaches \cite{manifoldmix,multimix,powmix} under both clean and noisy data conditions across MOSI \cite{MOSI}, MOSEI \cite{MOSEI}, and SIMS \cite{sims}, which is a commonly used Chinese MSA dataset (refer to Appendix A.2 for details).
+Specifically, we randomly masked out 0\% to 40\% of the input data during training of the LMF \cite{LMF2018} model to investigate the effect of mixup-based methods on model robustness.

-As illustrated in Fig. \ref{fig5}, the experimental results demonstrate that the introduction of noise influences model performance across all datasets.
-A noteworthy phenomenon emerges in which moderate levels of random masking (e.g., 10\% or 20\%) unexpectedly improve performance, rather than degrade it.
-Beyond these optimal masking ratios, however, model performance deteriorates.
-Despite these variations, MS-Mix consistently achieves the highest average accuracy across all evaluated conditions, demonstrating its advantages in optimizing the model for handling noisy data.
+As shown in Fig. \ref{fig5}, the experimental results indicate that introducing noise affects model performance across all datasets.
+Despite these variations, MS-Mix consistently achieves the highest average accuracy across all evaluated conditions, demonstrating its advantage in optimizing the model to handle noisy data.